resourge/react-form/README.md

 }
 ```

-`@PreserveClass` decorator ensures that the `UserData` class is registered for serialization, allowing instances of this class to be stored and retrieved from storage seamlessly.

-### registerClass
+#### registerClass

-`registerClass` is another utility function to manually register a class for serialization.
-It can be used if you prefer not to use decorators.
-Here's how you can use it:
+`registerClass` is a utility function that allows you to manually register a class for serialization, providing an alternative to using decorators.

 ```typescript
 import { registerClass } from "useFormStorage";